What Does Test Optional Mean From A Test Prep Perspective?

 test taking tips

-First, What is Test Optional?
+What is Test Optional?

-The shift towards test optional admissions was significantly influenced by the pandemic, which hindered students’ abilities to take or adequately prepare for standardized tests.
-Nonetheless, the adoption of test optional policies by some schools predated the pandemic, driven by a desire to democratize access to higher education.
-Such policies aimed to level the playing field for applicants who might face barriers to testing whether due to financial constraints or limited access to preparatory resources.
-Some test optional schools also cited an educational philosophy that champions a holistic view of applicants, considering a multitude of factors beyond test scores alone.
+The shift towards test-optional admissions was significantly influenced by the pandemic, which hindered students’ abilities to take or adequately prepare for standardized tests.
+Nonetheless, the adoption of test-optional policies by some schools predated the pandemic, driven by a desire to democratize access to higher education.
+Such policies aimed to level the playing field for applicants who might face barriers to testing, whether due to financial constraints or limited access to preparatory resources.
+Some test-optional schools also cited an educational philosophy that champions a holistic view of applicants, considering a multitude of factors beyond test scores alone.

-While schools may say they are test optional, we advise reviewing each institution’s specific guidelines.
-Certain schools may suggest or mandate that particular student demographics submit their scores, especially when considering scholarships or eligibility for honors programs.
-It’s also important to check the school’s history with test optional applications: if the school went test optional during the pandemic, it may still benefit you to submit test scores.
-It’s possible that the school is not sold on a test optional policy but had to implement one temporarily because of the difficulties of test taking during the pandemic.
-If a school has been test optional for 20+ years, it’s likely genuinely committed to such a policy and means it when it says it is “test optional.”
+It’s also important to check the school’s history with test-optional applications: if the school went test-optional during the pandemic, it may still be beneficial to submit test scores.
+It’s possible that the school is not sold on a test-optional policy but had to implement one temporarily because of the difficulties of test-taking during the pandemic.
+Sending scores might reassure them about your candidacy.
+If a school has been test-optional for 20+ years, it’s likely genuinely committed to such a policy and means it when it says it is “test optional.”

 Should I Submit my Scores?

-Eliminating standardized tests in your application profile puts greater focus on other application components, such as essays and extracurricular activities, which might be exactly what you want.
-Whether or not to submit scores will depend on the individual schools to which you are applying as well as on the other components of your application.
+Eliminating standardized tests from your application profile puts greater focus on other application components, such as essays and extracurricular activities, which might be exactly what you want.
+Whether or not to submit scores will depend on the individual schools to which you are applying, as well as on the other components of your application.
 You may submit your scores to one college where they are competitive and will add to your application, but you may opt not to submit those same scores to another college where they are less competitive.
 However, don’t count your scores out just because they aren’t the best in your class or because they are lower than the median score at a college.
 There are many things to consider in the choice to submit test scores, like your school profile, your major or program of interest, and the other parts of your application that make you a compelling candidate at a school.
 Speak with a Marks Education Educational Consultant to learn more

 Having standardized test scores as part of your college application can be immensely valuable.
 They can be a critical tool for distinguishing yourself in a highly competitive admissions landscape and showing admissions officers you’re ready to succeed in college-level classes.
-Strong test scores can open doors to merit-based scholarships and prestigious honors programs, further enhancing the educational opportunities available to you.
+Strong test scores can open doors to merit-based scholarships and prestigious honors programs, increasing the educational opportunities available to you.

-For more information on test optional admissions policies, check out our blog on deciding when to submit test scores.
+For more information on test-optional admissions policies, check out our blog on deciding when to submit test scores.

 Sign up for our monthly newsletter!